tone2k/acme-fitness-store/apps/acme-cart/README.md

 > A cart service, because what is a shop without a cart to put stuff in?

-The Cart service is part of the [ACME Fitness Shop](https://github.com/vmwarecloudadvocacy/acme_fitness_demo).
 The goal of this specific service is to keep track of carts and items in the different carts.

 ## Prerequisites